 At any rate, the make and model of your vehicle doesn’t necessarily matter when it comes to traffic; all vehicles are affected.
 You might as well try to get comfortable and enjoy the ride.
 Consider listening to soothing music on the radio, or listen to a news station to take your mind off the traffic.
 You can even have a conversation with any passengers you’ve brought with you, but don’t let them distract you too much.

-If you do get in an accident during rush hour, though, get in touch with some expert accident lawyers in the Pacific Northwest.
+If you do get in an accident during rush hour, though, get in touch with some professional accident lawyers in the Pacific Northwest.

 Expect Bad Drivers